NagelTech/NTJsonModelStore/Tests/NTJsonModelStoreTests/Pods/NTJsonModel/README.md

 Seems like this all makes sense, but there are some gotchas:

- - Need to work out exactly how properties will be defined.
-(What is the right mix between "magical" syntax and explicit declarations?)

  - Object Arrays need work.
 They need to use NTJsonModelArray and work basically the same way.
 Disabled for now.

  - Handle cases where multiple properties point to the same JsonKeyPath.
-The Cache would need to be cleaed for all matching properties when the underlying json is changed.
+The Cache would need to be cleared for all matching properties when the underlying json is changed.
 This will make creating look up properties (where only the ID is in the JSON) work well.
 In order to make look up properties work well, we may also need to add the ability to do cache expiration.